Indiana Kayak Laws And Registration

 Probably the most important kayaking law in Indiana is that your kayak has to carry a wearable PFD (Portable Flotation Device) for every person who is on your vessel.
 This law also applies to canoes.

 If you have a child under the age of 13 on your kayak, he or she must wear a PFD at all times while on the water.

 If you plan to paddle at night you will also need to make sure that you have a bright white light that is visible from up to 2 miles away.
 This can either be mounted on your deck or a handheld flashlight.

 Do You Have To Register A Kayak In Indiana?

 No, you do not need to register a kayak or canoe in Indiana.
 However, if you have modified your vessel to include an electric trolling motor then you will have to register it.
 In this case, you will have to display the registration number decal in a visible location on your kayak.

-> Painting and decals on your kayak
+> Painting your kayak

 If you plan to take your kayak on water in a state park, state forest or a public reservoir you will need a lake permit.
 These are issued by the Indiana Department of Natural Resources and must be displayed on your yak at all times while you’re on the water.

 This applies to all non-motorized vessels, as well as those with motors, and, at the time of writing, costs $5 for a lake permit for a kayak.

 What About Laws For Boats?